menomigul/nanobem/README.md

 ## 📂 Getting Started

-To use the NANOBEM toolbox, you must add at the beginning of each session the main directory and all subdirectories to the Matlab path, e.g. by calling
+To use the NANOBEM25 toolbox, you must add at the beginning of each session the main directory and all subdirectories to the Matlab path, e.g. by calling

   > addpath(genpath(NANOBEMDIR) );